-- Extra central team capacity was added to support SEND provision and a new Director of Secondary joined in January 2023. - In March 2023 Wymondham College was unfortunately subject to an advanced ransomware attack.
-The Trust, with DfE support, was able to successfully rebuild the system and minimise disruption to pupils' education.
-The new system has improved the school's security and the learnings of the attack have resulted in revised procedures to protect all Trust schools. - Enhancing extra-curricular provision and SEND were two key focus areas across the Trust. - The Sapientia Academy of Learning ran a programme of training activities focussed on leadership throughout the year.
-Including further development of our subject networks, SEND support and DSL support. - The Trust invested in developing the 'Write stuff' to support writing in primary schools and developed new approaches to phonics across the Trust's primary schools. - Key Stage 2 SATs outcomes improved with a 5-point increase in the overall combined score, with greater depth achieved.
-There was some variability, although in several schools the cohort size is small.
-Phonics results were strong, remaining above national levels. - GCSE outcomes were positive across the majority of Trust secondary schools.
-Stradbroke High School was Suffolk's highest performing school in the key 5+EM measure, whilst Framingham Earl and Wymondham College remained amongst the highest performing schools in Norfolk.
-Progress 8 measures were positive at Attleborough Academy, Framingham Earl High School, Old Buckenham High School, Stradbroke High School, and Wymondham College. - City Academy Norwich and Fakenham Academy were less successful in terms of outcomes, though both improved from previous measures. - A-Level outcomes remained strong at Attleborough Academy and Wymondham College, whilst also improving at Fakenham Academy. - Overall attendance levels were above national across the Trust, although City Academy Norwich was below national levels and a significant focus.
-The Trust was asked to lead an attendance strand of the DfE's Norwich Priority Board. - The Trust's CEO engaged in NLE work with two schools outside of the Trust and continued to be a member of the Norfolk Learning board.
-The Trust's CFO became a member of Schools Forum in both Norfolk and Suffolk during the year. - The Trust met its aims and objectives from the income received for the period.
+- Seething and Mundham Primary School was rated as 'good' by Ofsted, an improvement from the previous 'requires improvement'.
+The school was rated 'outstanding' in behaviour and attitudes, personal development, leadership and management, and early years provision, which reflects the significant improvements made at the school. - White House Farm was rated as 'good' by Ofsted in its first inspection.
+Early years provision was rated as 'outstanding'. - City Academy Norwich was rated as 'requires improvement' by Ofsted, having previously been rated as 'inadequate' when inspected on joining the Trust.
+Leadership and management was rated as 'good' at the school, which reflects the continued investment in the school's improvement journey. - Pupil numbers were maintained or grew across the Trust.
+Boarding numbers were maintained despite the national trend of decline, and Wymondham College remains the largest state boarding school nationally. - The Sapientia Academy of Learning ran a programme of training activities focussed on leadership throughout the year, including further development of our subject networks. - Key Stage 2 SATs outcomes improved with a 2-point increase in the overall combined score, with greater depth improving too.
+There was a significant increase in writing outcomes 70 (2023: 57) as a result of focus on this area and the Trust's investment in 'Write stuff'.
+This maintains a three-year, year on year improvement. - Phonics screening results in year 1 rose again, with a number of schools above national levels. - GCSE outcomes were positive across the majority of Trust secondary schools.
+Wymondham College increased the number of pupils achieving 5+EM to 67%.
+Stradbroke High School and Framingham Earl results remained amongst the highest performing schools in the region.
+Progress 8 measures were positive at Attleborough Academy, Framingham Earl High School, Old Buckenham High School, Stradbroke High School, and Wymondham College. - Fakenham Academy saw a significant increase in the key 5+EM measure, rising by 10 percentage points.
+Progress 8 improved to broadly in line with national average. - City Academy Norwich was less successful in terms of outcomes, though improved from previous measures. - A-Level outcomes remained strong at Wymondham College (average grade: B- and progress of +0.22 above average) and Attleborough (C+ and +0.39 above average), with improvements at Fakenham Academy (C and +0.28 above average). - Overall attendance levels were above national across the Trust, although City Academy Norwich was below national levels and a significant focus.
+The Trust led the attendance strand of the DfE's Norwich Priority Board. - The Trust's CEO engaged in NLE work with two schools outside of the Trust and continued to be a member of the Norfolk Learning board. - The Trust met its aims and objectives from the income received for the period.
 The effective management of cashflow and scheduling of capital expenditure meant that the Trust's cash balances were never exceeded by commitments.
-The majority of schools in the Trust met their planned carry-forward targets at the end of the year with the exceptions of Wymondham College Prep School and Framingham Earl High School.
+The majority of schools in the Trust met their planned carry-forward targets at the end of the year.
 The underlying causes of these issues are being addressed.